corynthian/open-libra/language/framework/open-libra/doc/ol_account.md

     <b>if</b> (!<a href="account.md#0x1_account_exists_at">account::exists_at</a>(<b>to</b>)) {
         <a href="ol_account.md#0x1_ol_account_create_account">create_account</a>(<b>to</b>)
     };
-    // Resource accounts can be created without registering them <b>to</b> receive APT.
+    // Resource accounts can be created without registering them <b>to</b> receive OL.
     // This conveniently does the registration <b>if</b> necessary.
     <b>if</b> (!<a href="coin.md#0x1_coin_is_account_registered">coin::is_account_registered</a>&lt;OLCoin&gt;(<b>to</b>)) {
         <a href="coin.md#0x1_coin_register">coin::register</a>&lt;OLCoin&gt;(&<a href="create_signer.md#0x1_create_signer">create_signer</a>(<b>to</b>));